Tips on Running Games

 - If you encounter a file divided into numerous archive files (example: game.001, game.002, game.003) then you’ll have to open the first file with WinRar and simply extract its contents.
 If you get an error, it’s likely because some archive files are missing (not located in the same folder).
 After extracting, mount the CD with PowerISO & install the game.

-- If after installation the game asks for the CD, look for a crack .exe or leave the correct virtual CD mounted.
+- If after installation the game asks for the CD, look for a crack .exe to copy into the game folder, or leave the correct virtual CD mounted.
 Read the NFO file with Notepad for more info.

 - Here’s a list of useful programs you’ll need to run some of these games.